maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_y_axis_35](./images/build/frame/attach_endstoppers_y_axis_35.jpg)

+Finally, the open end of the wires were marked using tape and a penn, indicating which end-stop the cables belonged to.

 #### Z-axis (max)

-The main purpose of the Z-axis max end-stop is, apart from homing the machine, to limit the CNC machine from moving past what the length of the rails allow.
+The main purpose of the Z-axis end-stop (+) is, apart from homing the machine, to limit the CNC machine from moving past what the length of the rails allow.
 As the MGN12H blocks contains a lot of small bearing balls, there's a high risk of them falling out if the blocks move past the rail.

-To reduce the complexity and amount of cables, I chose not to include a Z-axis min end-stop, as you are likely to mill straight through your waste board before there's a risk of moving past the Z-axis min limit.
+To reduce the complexity and amount of wires, I chose not to include a Z-axis end-stop (-), as you are likely to mill straight through your waste board before there's a risk of moving past the Z-axis min limit.
 But if you want to add a Z-axis min end-stop, just repeat the process in this section with the new switch flipped around.

-First, the carriage was moved upwards to its maximum point, where the blocks are just about to move past the rails.
-The Z-axis end-stop trigger was then pressed against the outside of the vertical carriage slider and a sharpie was used to mark the center of the holes.
+First, the vertical carriage slider was moved upwards to its maximum point, where the MGN12H blocks are just about to move past the limit of the rails.
+The Z-axis end-stop trigger (**P39**) was then pressed against the outside of the vertical carriage slider and a sharpie was used to mark the center of the holes.

 ![attach_endstoppers_z_axis_1](./images/build/frame/attach_endstoppers_z_axis_1.jpg)